 This project will evaluate and validate existing simple informant questionnaire-based methods of detecting dementia in older hospital patients with delirium.
 We are focusing on patients with delirium, because screening tools for patients with dementia but with no delirium are already available.

 We will also use the opportunity afforded by the study to analyse which blood tests predict worse outcomes for patients with delirium superimposed on dementia.
-This offers considerable added value (at very little extra financial cost) because studies like this are rare.
+This offers considerable added value because studies like this are rare.

 Validation of simple and rapid methods of detection of dementia in older hospital patients with delirium would have the potential to have a large clinical impact.
 It would open up a new major route to improve dementia diagnosis rates in general.
 Equally importantly, people with dementia would have better care while they were in hospital.

 Maclullich AM, Anand A, Davis DH, Jackson T, Barugh AJ, Hall RJ, et al. New horizons in the pathogenesis, assessment and management of delirium.
 Age Ageing.
 2013 Nov;42(6):667-74

 Jackson TA, Naqvi SH, Sheehan B. Screening for dementia in general hospital inpatients: a systematic review and meta-analysis of available instruments.
 Age Ageing.
 2013 November 1, 2013;42(6):689-95.

 British Geriatrics Society Spring Meeting 17th-19th April 2013 Belfast: Is delirium a marker for undetected chronic cognitive impairment?

 T. A. Jackson, P. Nicolson, B. Sheehan.
 Is delirium a marker for undetected chronic cognitive impairment?
 Age Ageing (2013) 42 (suppl 3): iii27-iii28 doi:10.1093/ageing/aft108